About POSC/Overview

 Mission To empower communities to engage in cultural relationships with the natural world as a means of sustaining efforts of environmental protection and restoration.

-Created by the community, for the community ...
+Creating cultural connections for wildlife protection...
 Hope Magazine, www.hopemag.com, Summer 2001, no. 27, p.
 37. "Joy in the streets," by Janisse Ray.

 Excerpts from "Joy in the streets", by Janisse Ray (author of Ecology of a Cracker Childhood, published by Milkweed Press).
 This article originally appeared in Orion Afield, titled "Dancing with Moose."
 Orion Afield www.oriononline.org, Winter 2000-01, p.
 10-13